diku-dk/futhark/docs/man/futhark-test.rst

   entry sub1 (x: i32): i32 = add x (-1)

-The following program containts an entry point that is tested with randomly generated data::
+The following program contains an entry point that is tested with randomly generated data::

   -- ==